kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 Finally as Kubernetes is a platform we'll go over a few popular building blocks that use Kubernetes.

 [OpenShift](https://en.wikipedia.org/wiki/OpenShift) is an "enterprise" Kubernetes ([Red Hat OpenShift Overview](https://developers.redhat.com/products/openshift/overview)).
 Claiming that you don't have Kubernetes because you have OpenShift would be equal to claiming ["I don't have an engine.
 I have a car!"](https://www.openshift.com/blog/enterprise-kubernetes-with-openshift-part-one).
-And as such OpenShift is an option when you're making the crucial decision between which Kubernetes distribution you want or would you like to use a managed service.
-Other options for production-ready Kubernetes see [Rancher](https://rancher.com/), which you might have seen before in this url [https://github.com/rancher/k3d](https://github.com/rancher/k3d), and [Anthos GKE](https://cloud.google.com/anthos/gke), which might also sound familiar.
+For other options for production-ready Kubernetes see [Rancher](https://rancher.com/), which you might have seen before in this url [https://github.com/rancher/k3d](https://github.com/rancher/k3d), and [Anthos GKE](https://cloud.google.com/anthos/gke), which might also sound familiar.
+They are all options when you're making the crucial decision between which Kubernetes distribution you want or would you like to use a managed service.

+TODO: Exercise for comparing platforms

+### Serverless ###

 [Serverless](https://en.wikipedia.org/wiki/Serverless_computing) has gained a lot of popularity and it's easy to see why.
 Be it Google Cloud Run, Knative, OpenFaaS, OpenWhisk, Fission or Kubeless they're running on top of Kubernetes, or atleast capable of doing so.
 The older the serverless platform the more likely it won't be running on Kubernetes.
 With this in light a discussions if Kubernetes is competing with serverless doesn't make much sense.